tentone/nunuStudio/README.md

 ### Installation
-- nunuStudio is intended to run with NWJS direcly on the desktop -Linux and Windows are supported
+- nunuStudio is intended to run with NWJS direcly on the desktop
+	- Linux and Windows are supported
 	- Download the repository and run the start.bat or start.sh file depending on your OS

 ### License
 - nunuStudio uses a MIT license (Available on GitHub page)